O.A.T.S (Oakfield Animal Therapy Scheme)

 Matilda is our therapy dog.
 Matilda is a Border terrier X Jack Russell Terrier and has fitted into school work well.

-Cheese, Pickle and Prim are our collection of guinea pigs with the funkiest hair in town.
+Cheese and Tango are our collection of guinea pigs with the funkiest hair in town.

 Mr.T is the least cuddly of our critters but still a favourite.
 He is a bearded dragon who thankfully, has become less grumpy as the years have gone on.

 Flash is our four year old Horsfield tortoise and everyone's favourite.
 She is a bit of a speed demon, for a tortoise, and likes nothing better than patrolling the science lab whilst people are working.

 We also get visits from Juno the Shetland pony.